gtseese/ParallelaPy/README.md

 >> square_it : a : unsupported operand type(s) for ** or pow(): 'str' and 'int'
 ```

-By default, only functions that raised Exceptions or otherwise failed to complete are considered failed.
-The user may specify that any function that returns `False` should also be considered a failure
+By default, only functions that raised Exceptions or otherwise failed to complete are considered `failed_tasks`.
+The user may specify that any function that returns `False` should also be considered a failure by adding `fail_on_false=True` as an input to `x.execute`.

 ```python
 def is_even(number):